 During the second quarter 2015, after receipt of a favorable determination letter from the Internal Revenue Service, the Company terminated a noncontributory defined benefit plan that, prior to the termination, covered substantially all of the union employees previously employed by its wholly owned subsidiary, Corson Lime Company (the "Plan").
 In 1997, the Company sold substantially all of the assets of Corson Lime Company, and all benefits for participants in the Plan were frozen.
 During 1997 and 1998, the Company made contributions to the Plan that were intended to fully fund the benefits earned by the participants.
-The Company recorded comprehensive income of \$602, net of \$344 tax expense, and comprehensive loss of \$81, net of \$46 tax benefit, for the years ended December 31, 2015 and 2014, respectively.
-The Company made contributions of \$233 and \$0 to the Plan in 2015 and 2014, respectively.
-As a result of the termination, the Company will not be required to make any further contributions to the Plan.
+The Company made contributions of \$602, net of \$344 tax expense, for the year ended December 31, 2015.
+The Company made contributions of \$233 to the Plan in 2015.
+As a result of the termination, the Company made no contributions to the Plan in 2016 and 2017 and will not be required to make any further contributions to the Plan.